VKCOM/vk-ios-sdk/README.md

 Setup URL-schema of Your Application
 ----------

-To use authorization via VK App you need to setup a url-schema of your application.
+To use authorization via VK App you need to setup a url-schema of your application, which looks like vk+APP_ID (e.g. **vk1234567**).

-<b>Xcode 5 and above:</b>
-Open your application settings then select the Info tab.
-In the URL Types section click the plus sign.
-Enter vk+APP_ID (e.g. **vk1234567**) to the Identifier and URL Schemes fields.

-<b>Xcode 4:</b>
-Open your Info.plist then add a new row URL Types.
-Set the URL identifier to vk+APP_ID
+[Read how to implement your own URL Scheme here] (https://developer.apple.com/library/ios/featuredarticles/iPhoneURLScheme_Reference/Introduction/Introduction.html), Also there is [nice Twitter tutorial] (https://dev.twitter.com/cards/mobile/url-schemes)

 Configuring application for iOS 9